ShuzhiLiu/RSNABreast2ndPlace/solution_summary.md

 ## Acknowledgement

-We would like to express our gratitude to the Kaggle support system and the emotional support o of Rist inc.
+We would like to express our gratitude to the Kaggle support system and the emotional support of Rist inc.